rifua/Home-Lab-Pi-hole-Installation-and-Management/README.md

 ![Installing Pi-hole](https://github.com/rifua/Home-Lab-Pi-hole-Installation-and-Management/assets/160899842/ed4e08f7-3c34-43de-8fd8-16cc8a14c436)
 After conforming that the Static IP has been applied, we now move-on towards installing Pi-hole on the Ubuntu Server by downloading it.

-#### Note: Make sure that you note down the URL for Pi-hole web-interface and the Password.

 ![Installing Pi-hole 2](https://github.com/rifua/Home-Lab-Pi-hole-Installation-and-Management/assets/160899842/eb31fb43-4f5a-40a5-a472-c5611bbf593f)
 #### Command Used: wget -O pi-installer.sh https://install.pi-hole.net